Oediopalpa collaris

 Oediopalpa collaris is a species of beetle of the family Chrysomelidae.
-It is found in Brazil and Suriname.
+It is found in Argentina, Bolivia, Brazil (Bahia, Goiás, Minas Gerais, Pernambuco) and Suriname.

 Description

 Adults are elongate, parallel, moderately convex and shining.
 The head and antennae are black and the thorax is bright red with an angular brassy- or blue-black spot on the apical margin.

 Life history

 The recorded host plants for this species are Poaceae species.